DataDog/documentation/content/en/account_management/guide/relevant-usage-migration.md

         "region": "us",
         "timestamp": "2024-04-01T00:00:00+00:00",
         "measurements": [
-// Three new keys representing SKUs that your RUM usage may be billed on.
+// Three new keys representing SKUs that your RUM usage might be billed on.
           {
               "usage_type": "rum_total_session_count",
-// SKU that your usage may be billed on.
+// SKU that your usage might be billed on.
 Null if the SKU is not active for your org
               "usage": null
            },
            {
              "usage_type": "rum_replay_session_count",
-// SKU that your usage may be billed on.
+// SKU that your usage might be billed on.
 Null if the SKU is not active for your org
               "usage": 50
            },
            {
               "usage_type": "rum_lite_session_count",
-// SKU that your usage may be billed on.
+// SKU that your usage might be billed on.
 Null if the SKU is not active for your org
               "usage": 50
             }